microspectrometer/dev-kit-2020/python/PYTHON.md

 ### A three-line example script

-Here is a short example script that:
+Here is a short example script using `microspeclib` that:

 - finds the dev-kit
 - opens communication